 “We also have one of the highest rates of non-medical use of opioids, especially by young adults,” Modie said.

-Heroin has long been the street opioid of choice but its stronger cousin, fentanyl, and ultra-potent carfentanil are emerging as extremely dangerous alternatives to other opioids.
+Heroin has long been the street opioid of choice but its stronger cousin, fentanyl, and ultra-potent carfentanil are emerging as extremely dangerous alternatives.
 There’s also no lab testing street drugs.
 Instances of overdose and death from black-market opioids are rising across the country.

 State leaders say it’s a matter of time before these drugs take a toll on Oregon.